tldr-pages/tldr/pages/linux/ausyscall.md

 `ausyscall {{system_call_number}}`

-- Display all system calls for a specific architechture:
+- Display all system calls for a specific architecture:

 `ausyscall {{arch}} --dump`